jbouwh/omnikdatalogger/README.md

     last_update_time_name: Last status update
 ```
 ## Configuration options (required, optional and defaults)
-As mentioned command line and AppDaemon configuration override settings the config.ini (if used).
+As mentioned command line and AppDaemon configuration override settings the `config.ini` (if used).

-_required*_: Should be configured either in apps.yaml or config.ini configuration file.
+arguments markerd with _required*_ must be configured either in the `apps.yaml` or `config.ini` configuration file.

-### General settings - *apps.yaml* only configuration options
+### General settings - `apps.yaml` only configuration options

 module:
     (string)(required)